ardiantovn/markovchain/readme.md

    A Jupyter notebook that demonstrates the use of Markov Chains to simulate the movement of a UAV.
    The user can upload their own data and run the simulation.
-   This repository contains an example file (`./data/example.csv`) that can be used as a probability matrix.
+   This repository contains an example file (`./data/example.csv`) that can be used as a transition matrix.

    Using the example data, the user will simulate a use case as follows: